Anna Kashfi: Personal life

 They had a son, Christian Devi Brando (1958–2008), whom she called "Devi".
 Kashfi and Marlon fought bitterly over Christian, with Marlon eventually winning custody.
+Alice Marchak was Christian's legal guardian along with Brando.
+Kashfi's violence and alcohol abuse during Christian's childhood was part of the reason she lost custody of him.
+Kashfi allegedly paid $10,000 to have Christian kidnapped and take him to Baja California.
+He was later found living in a tent and ill with bronchitis.
 In the 1990s, Christian was tried for killing his half-sister Cheyenne's boyfriend.
 Jailed for the crime, he later died of pneumonia in Los Angeles in 2008, aged 49.
+Kashfi wrote, and later admitted that she did, a false story in her book about how Alice Marchak was allegedly dating Brando's father, Marlon Brando, Sr. Kashfi called and apologized to Marchak after its publication, along with thanking her "for taking care of my son".

-Kashfi married James Hannaford, a salesman, in 1974.
+Kashfi married James Hannaford, a salesman, in 1974; they remained together until his death in 1986.

 Death

 Kashfi died on 16 August 2015, in Woodland, Washington, aged 80.